-- 1. When you are able to work in your regular occupation on a part-time basis but you choose not to. - 2.
-The end of the maximum period of payment. - 3.
-The date you are no longer disabled under the terms of the plan.
+- When you are able to work in your regular occupation on a part-time basis but you choose not to. - The end of the maximum period of payment. - 3.
+The date you are no longer disabled under the terms of the plan. - 4.
+The date you fail to submit proof of continuing disability satisfactory to Prudential.

-- 4. The date you fail to submit proof of continuing disability satisfactory to Prudential. - 5.
-The date your disability earnings exceed the amount allowable under the plan. - 6.
-The date you die.
+- 5. The date your disability earnings exceed the amount allowable under the plan. - 6.
+The date you die. - 7.
+The date you decline to participate in a rehabilitation program that Prudential considers appropriate for your situation and that is approved by an independent doctor.